-NOTE: If the incident results in an overnight hospitalization, a catastrophe, or fatality, it must be immediately reported to Oregon OSHA.
+Note: If the incident results in an overnight hospitalization, a catastrophe, or fatality, it must be reported timely to Oregon OSHA.
+See OAR 437-001-0704 Reporting Fatalities and Injuries to Oregon OSHA.
 Record recordable injuries, illnesses, and fatalities on the OSHA 300 Log.
-See OAR 437-001-0700.
+See OAR 437-001-0700 Recording Workplace Injuries and Illnesses.

 - (4) Other recordkeeping information.
-The following sections of OAR 437-001-0700 apply to health care assault recordkeeping and reporting: - (a) Section (6) Work-relatedness - (b) Section (14)(b) Forms - (c) Section (15) Multiple Business Establishments - (d) Section (16) Covered Employees - (e) Section (19) Change of Business Ownership.
-Appendix A (attached).
-Appendix B (attached).
+The following sections of OAR 437-001-0700 apply to health care assault recordkeeping and reporting:

+- Section (6) Work-relatedness

+- Section (14)(b) Forms

+- Section (15) Multiple Business Establishments

+- Section (16) Covered Employees

+- Section (19) Change of Business Ownership